 Although the Foundation Society has developed sufficient financial reserves to invest in expensive projects like Space Settlements, the organization’s goal is to build as many as possible, and therefore to develop an efficient construction infrastructure.
 To this end, it expects that lunar and other extraterrestrial materials will be used extensively in construction of its settlements.

 Alexandriat was not purpose-built for everything now happening there.
 The Foundation Society intends to preserve Alexandriat’s core value as a center for handcrafting satellite repair, upgrade, and manufacture; and its role as an expanding research facility.
 Large-scale materials refining, heavy industry, and mass production will move to a second space settlement specifically established for these purposes.

 Origins of the Settlement Names

 The Foundation Society has established a convention for naming the new communities it creates, allowing initial residents personal choice in selecting names for their cities, yet providing some traceability of place and history.
 A suffix indicates location, and communities with the same suffix receive names in alphabetical order.
 Hence, the Earth-orbiting settlements are named Alexandriat and Bellevistat (“at” = “(in orbit) around Terra”).

 Alexandriat (Earth orbit, L5) honors Alexander the Great, who in his time was a visionary thinker, an advocate of scientific knowledge, and expanded the civilization of the greatest empire the world had known to remote places where others dared not go.

-Bellevistat (Earth orbit), loosely translated “beautiful view”, acknowledges the stunning views of Earth from its location, honors a variety of lovely places named “Bellevue”, and represents the Foundation Society’s vision that this manufacturing center will enable a bright future for human habitation of space.
+Bellevistat (Earth orbit), loosely translated “beautiful view”, acknowledges the stunning views of Earth from its location, honours a variety of lovely places named “Bellevue”, and represents the Foundation Society’s vision that this manufacturing centre will enable a bright future for human habitation of space.